 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 - Economics, Finance, & Analytics

 Time to Market is the period of time from the conception of a product to its final production or availability for sale in the market.

 Types of Time To Market

-The primary goal of every company is to provide quality products for their customers and also do this in the shortest time possible.
-Due to the varying reasons why organizations go after TTM, the major types of TTM are;
+The primary goal of every company is to provide quality products for their customers in the shortest time possible.
+The major types of TTM are:

 - Speedy TTM- This is about pure speed, though it is not the best objective, many organizations use it.
 The company's goal is to deliver the product as quickly as possible.